 - enable assessment of students' speech, language, and communication competence

-- provide learning experiences in articulation, voice, pronunciation, vocabulary usage, spoken English grammar, discourse organization, conversational rules and strategies, public speaking, group discussion techniques, interpersonal and intercultural communication, and job interviewing
+- provide learning experiences in articulation, voice, pronunciation, vocabulary usage, spoken English grammar, discourse organization, conversational rules and strategies, listening and speechreading, public speaking, group discussion techniques, interpersonal and intercultural communication, and job interviewing

 - utilize state of the art technology for communication instruction including instrumentation for visual feedback regarding speech production

 - engage students in self and group analyses of job interviews, conversational interaction, and formal presentations